 FOR OUTDOOR ADVENTURES

-For hands-free after-dark adventures, headlamps are a perfect!
+Headlamps: For hands-free after-dark adventures, consider a headlamp!

 This Foxelli headlamp allows you to adjust the size of the headstrap and the angle of the light, shines up to 180 lumens and has several different light modes.
 It is also rechargeable!
 (This Foxelli model is AAA battery-powered, in case you’re worried about forgetting to charge your headlamp ahead of time!)